Tonga is one of my favourite countries in the world.

 You should go to Tongatapu to learn about the country.
 Its geography is flat, with a huge lagoon and a coastline lined with blowholes.
 There are royal tombs and palaces to take photos of, ruins to explore, and landing sites of famous explorers to check out.
 The island is blanketed in palm trees and looks beautiful when you come into land.

 On the other hand, ‘Eua is a eco-friendly destination that’s all about hiking.
 It’s got rainforests and mountains, along with beautiful beaches in the west and rugged cliffs in the east.
-There are wild ponies to wander alongside, and myths and legends to learn as you trek through the jungle.
+There are wild ponies to wander alongside, and myths and legends to learn about as you trek through the jungle.

 Ha’apai is simply gorgeous.
 Every single beach photo in this post was taken in Ha’apai, and after seven years of travel, I count them as some of the best I’ve ever stepped foot on.
 You come here to relax, unwind, and skip along some of the most incredible beaches ever.
 There are around 50 islands making up the entire island chain, so you could spend months working your way around all of them.